9/11 Victim Identified After 17 Years

 Another victim of the 9/11 terrorist attacks has been identified.
-According to the Daily News, the remains of 26-year-old Scott Johnson were identified by New York’s medical examiner, who used “advanced DNA testing” techniques.
-In 2001, medical examiners had tried to ” identify a bone recovered from the rubble of the World Trade Center a dozen times.”
+According to the New York Daily News, the remains of 26-year-old Scott Johnson were identified by New York’s medical examiner, who used “advanced DNA testing” techniques.
+In 2001, medical examiners had tried to “identify a bone recovered from the rubble of the World Trade Center a dozen times.”
 Now, new advancements in DNA allowed them to “extract DNA from the bone and compare it to a database containing 17,000 reference samples from victims and family members and make a positive identification.”

 Johnson had been a security analyst for Keefe, Bruyette & Woods, whose office was located on the 89th floor of the south tower.
 He was one of 67 employees of Keefe, Bruyette & Woods who passed away.
 According to the New York Post, “Johnson is the 1,642 person to be identified of the 2,753 people killed in the terror attack.”
 CBS New York reports that there are over “1,100 victims from 9/11” who are still unidentified.